robertliwpe/disksize/README.md

 ***Right Click to Download it: https://github.com/robertliwpe/disksize/raw/main/dirsizeauto.sh***

+It will also provide you the option to deposit a browser accessible web readout, an example can be found below.

 ### Version 1.0 Steps (Please Read First)

 Firstly, ensure that you have properly configured SSH Gateway access for your WP Engine account: https://wpengine.com/support/ssh-gateway/